bcrisp4/print_yaml_keys/README.md

 # print_yaml_keys
-Takes a yaml file and print just the keys to STDOUT
+Takes a yaml file and prints just the keys to STDOUT

 usage: print_yaml_keys [-h] [file]